|Credit card tips

 |More inside Credit Card Help|

-Whether you're a sole proprietor or the owner of a company with hundreds of employees, business credit cards can provide a source of quick capital and ease the process of managing business transactions.
+Whether you're a sole proprietor or the owner of a company with hundreds of employees, the best business credit cards can provide a source of quick capital and ease the process of managing business transactions.
 While the specific features of every business card are different, here's what you need to know about this $300 billion industry to determine if a business credit card is right for you.

 1. Eligibility is based on personal and business credit history.
 When determining whether to approve you for a business credit card, as well as what terms to qualify you for, issuers look at both your personal and business credit history.
 While responsible past use of credit will impact your chances the most, make sure the personal credit bureaus Experian, TransUnion and Equifax have accurate information, as well as the business bureaus such as Dun & Bradstreet and the Small Business Financial Exchange.
 Card issuers may also be swayed in your favor if your business' licenses and insurance policies are up to date, showing that you're running a legitimate enterprise.